 Who is responsible?
 The media.
 Companies that advertise products.
 The advertising/marketing agencies (most of whose staff are female) who create the ads.
 To a lesser extent, bureaucrats within government agencies that make determinations as to whether ads are acceptable.

 It has been established that the early onset of menstruation can be triggered by body weight reaching certain thresholds.
 Given an increasing number overweight children then it seems likely that this is an increasingly significant factor in early development, and in some cases the subsequent early onset of sexual activity.
 The presence of certain household chemicals is another possible contributing factor.

 Poor kids hit puberty sooner and risk a lifetime of health problems (24 May 2017)

 What causes girls to enter puberty early?
 (5 February 2015)

 Who is responsible?
-Parents and children, through their dietary choices and product purchasing decisions.
-Food processing companies and supermarkets.
+In terms of economic disadvantage, primarily broader societal and economic forces.
+In terms of dietary choices and product purchasing decisions, primarily parents/children, but also food processing companies and supermarkets.